 MSN in nursing education requires 39 credit hours and can be completed in 5 semesters.

 All didactic work is online, distance format with complimentary practicums that may

 be completed in one’s geographic region.
 Courses are offered in a variation of 7 or

-Students beginning the program Spring 2022 would complete the program at the end of
+Students beginning the program in Fall 2023 would complete the program at the end

 NURS 700 – Theoretical and Conceptual Foundation for Nursing A

 NURS 707 – Advanced Pathophysiology for Nurses

 NURS 710 – Role of the Nurse Educator B

 NURS 702 – Pharmacological Management of Pediatric, Adult and Gerontological Patients